 Acoustic Cosmology

-The original concept write-up (from 1999) is below.
+For reference, the original concept write-up (from 1999) is below.

 Mapping audible worlds [pdf version]